Yokendrakumar1999/DevOps-Intern/Day 2/aws.md

 ## Routing -> Use route tables to determine where network traffic from your subnet or gateway is directed.

 ## internet gateway->  A gateway connects your VPC to another network.
 For example, use an internet gateway to connect your VPC to the internet.
+## NAT Gateway ->  Network Address Translation (NAT) NAT gateway so that instances in a private subnet can connect to services outside your VPC but external services cannot initiate a connection with those instances.

 ## NACL -> Network Access Control List
  ### NACL Apply at subnet level